 Vygotsky (2010) emphasized so much on social play where a child is able to operate in what he termed as “zone of proximal development”.
 It involves the use of imagination, symbolic language and observation of social rules.
 He believes how culture and environment contribute tremendously to the child’s mental health.

-A child who enjoys and is immersed in using his imagination in play develops his creativity.
+A child who enjoys and is immersed in using their imagination in play develops their creativity.
 I often see children pretending to be a family as they play, taking on the role of a dad, mom, or child.

 The feeling of satisfaction they get as they play fosters their mental health.

 5. A child who is able to settle down and concentrate.